justaszie/Bikeshare-Analysis/README.md

     1. The rideable type data should be reviewed against referential and updated based on the current inventory.

 ## 6. Lessons Learned
+Since it was my first data project, I learned a lot from it.
+Some of my thoughts below.

+**Business side**
+1. Markdown is not the easiest format to publish your projects :sweat_smile:
+2. In real life, I would follow up with the business stakeholders to better refine the problem.
+The main question I had was: should the marketing recommendations also include potential changes to the membership plan (to make it more attractive to casual riders), or is it out of the question?
+3. It's very useful to build a framework for the cleanup checklist or to come up with analysis queries but we should always aim to be more creative and not limit the scope to that.
+As we go through the analysis, new questions come up.
+For example, we found that members use the service mostly for their short commutes.
+But there is a good number of weekend rides too.
+How do those rides look, what patterns do they follow?
+4. The 80/20 principle is a useful angle for analysis.
+I had a theory that most of the rides would be taken from a small number of stations (e.g. 10-50 stations).
+It was not true but then I found out that less than 20% of stations covered 90% of rides.
+5. Pretty obvious but having a business understanding helps a lot in the analysis.
+In this case, understanding what types of bikes are used, how the bikes are picked up and parked, etc., would explain a lot of unusual things in the data (such as varied coordinates for the same station name.

+**Technical**
+1. Cleaning string values with no referential data is always painful but a manual look-through, combined with REGEXP functions is super helpful.
+For example, finding leading or trailing whitespace characters, replacing strings in certain patterns, etc.
+1. I made a classic rookie mistake by assuming that `EXTRACT DAYOFWEEK` in SQL was returning 1 for Mondays when 1 actually means Sunday.
+When I realized it rather late, I had to redo a bunch of queries and visualizations. `FORMAT_DATE` is a better option for us, Europeans.
+1. I had forgotten to check if end_date values were always after start_date values during cleanup.
+I only realized it when looking at the ride_lenght value distribution during analysis.
+1. When structuring the output of our queries, we should think about the story that the visualization will tell.
+For example, we query aggregated number of rides per member type and per bike type and we want to use the column chart to show contrast.
+It’s a different story if the member type is in the X axis (ie. the story is casual riders use electrical bikes more often) versus the bike type in the X axis (electrical bikes are more often used by casual riders than by members).
+1. When we aggregate data by multiple variables using SQL, it's useful to do it in a way where one of the aggregation variables is in columns (e.g. `total_rides_member`, `total_rides_casual`).
+The key dimension of analysis (e.g. rider type in this case) should be in the rows.
+This way we can build charts immediately on the results data - either in spreadsheets or in a BI tool such as Metabase.
+However, in the case of many distinct values, the column approach may be inefficient.
+1. I learned some useful methods to look at distribution in SQL: percentile functions, and partition of values into bins.
+1. I had a lot of opportunities to use SQL window functions which are really powerful.
+1. I need to dig deeper into statistical analysis, particularly in measuring seasonality.
+I struggled to find the right metric to express the magnitude of seasonal peaks for different types of riders.
+1. I need to do technical research on the benefits of different pre-processing approaches in SQL: adding calculated columns, using CTEs, views, or subqueries.

 ## Appendix A - SQL Queries for Analysis
 This section lists all the SQL queries used in the analysis and the results when they were run.